GRC 20/20 CyberGRX Solution Perspective

 - Inadequate processes to monitor changing relationships.
-Organizations are in a constant state of flux.
-Governing third party relationships is cumbersome in the context of constantly changing regulations, risks, processes, relationships, employees, suppliers, strategy, and more.
+Governing third-party relationships is cumbersome in the context of constantly changing regulations, risks, processes, relationships, and more.
 The organization must monitor the span of regulatory, geopolitical, commodity, economic, and operational risks across the globe in the context of its third-party relationships.
 Just as much as the organization itself is changing, each of the organization’s third parties is changing introducing further risk exposure.

 - Third-party performance evaluations that neglect risk and compliance.
 Metrics and measurements of third parties often fail to properly encompass risk and compliance indicators.
 Too often metrics from service level agreements (SLAs) focus on the delivery of products and services by the third party but do not include monitoring of risks, particularly compliance and ethical considerations.